 The guide will meet you at you accommodation in Oppdal at the agreed time.
 We advice a time between 08.00 and 10.00.
-After saying hello, the guide will drive you up to the national park, and the estimated time of driving is about 40 minutes.
-In the car you will get to know each other, and also go through the program of the day, safety around the musk ox, among other things.
-If you are not staying over night in Oppdal, but coming from the south, then the guide can meet you directly in the mountains.
+After saying hello, the guide will take you by car to the national park.
+The estimated time of driving is about 40 minutes.
+While driving we will go through the program of the day and safety around the musk ox among other things.
+If you are not staying over night in Oppdal, but coming from the south, the guide can meet you at our meeting place in Dovrefjell.

 Equipment list for a day hike:

-- Wool underwear (one pair of long johns, and two tops), a thin jacket for hiking and a thick down jacket when photographing, warm trousers, warm high shoes, gloves and mittens, hand warmers if you have, warm hat, headlamp, lunch and something to drink.
+- Wool underwear (one pair of long johns and two tops) a thin jacket for hiking and a thick down jacket when photographing, warm trousers, warm high shoes, gloves and mittens, hand warmers if you have, warm hat, headlamp, packed lunch and something to drink.
 And of course your camera equipment.

-A two day trip and one night in tent with dog sleds
+A two day trip and one night in a tent , transportation with dog sleds

-- The guide will meet you at your accommodation and go through equipment, and logistics about how to behave around animals, toilet procedures, food, routines in camp, among other things.
+- The guide will meet you at your accommodation in Oppdal and go through equipment, logistics about how to behave around animals, toilet procedures, food and routines in camp among other things.

-- Drive from you accommodation to Dovrefjell National park (40 minutes).
+- Drive to Dovrefjell National park (40 minutes).

-- Meet the musher and help to prepeare the sled (45 minutes)
+- Meet the musher and help prepearing the sled (45 minutes)

-- Drive the dog sled in to the location for base camp (1-2 hours, depending on the snow)
+- Drive the dog sled to our base camp (1-2 hours, depending on the snow)